Mammograms and Other Breast Imaging Tests

 - You may feel some discomfort when your breasts are compressed, and for some women it can be painful.

 - All mammogram facilities are required to send you a summary of your results in simple language within 30 days.
 In most cases, you will be contacted within 5 working days if there’s a possible problem seen on the mammogram.

 - Only 2 to 4 screening mammograms of every 1,000 lead to a diagnosis of breast cancer.

 If you are a woman age 40 or over, you should get a mammogram every year.
 (See our document called Breast Cancer: Early Detection for the American Cancer Society breast cancer screening recommendations.)

 Tips for having a mammogram

 These tips can help you have a good quality mammogram:

-- If it’s not posted in a place you can see it near the receptionist’s desk, ask to see the FDA certificate that’s issued to all facilities that offer mammograms.
-The FDA requires all facilities to meet high standards of safety and quality in order to provide mammogram services.
+- If it’s not posted, ask to see the FDA certificate that is required of all facilities that offer mammograms.
+The FDA ensures that each facility meets high standards of safety and quality in order to provide mammogram services.

 - If you have a choice, use a facility that specializes in mammograms and does many mammograms a day.